 Located on Chicago's South Side, Bridgeport is the birthplace of five Chicago mayors and the home of the Chicago White Sox.
-But that’s only the beginning of Bridgeport’s story.
+But that’s only part of its story.

 For the sports-minded, the excitement of a Major League Baseball game is right up the street when the White Sox play at Guaranteed Rate Field.
 Getting to the ballpark is as easy as taking the Red Line, which is located along the eastern side of the community.